Mateo-Coello/Siamese-Convolutional-Neural-Network/README.md

 ## Dataset
 The dataset is available at https://drive.google.com/drive/folders/1rWCr9DrknoK0HKFhNRavCVgZ5UKjU3hi.
-The experiments developed were apploed on the 224x224 variant of the dataset.
+The experiments developed were applied on the 224x224 variant of the dataset.

 ## Architectures
 The models developed for this work were